 3. What do you like in your work activities and what not?

 This is also a classic.
 You will be asked to list all the activities in your job description and then rate them as interesting or not so interesting.
-In complying with his request, employees will hand their list as soon as possible, thinking that when a boss knows what you do not like so much, there will be a possible shift in activities between his staff.
+In complying with his request, employees will hand their list as soon as possible, thinking that when a boss knows what you do not like so much, there will be a possible shift in activities among his staff.
 With this information the boss could possibly match a person’s interest with a suitable work package, thus lifting everybody’s spirit and consequently productivity.
 Right?
 Wrong!

 Homing in on weaknesses

 Your boss has now maneuvered you in a position, where he once again will be able to home in on people’s weaknesses.
 After all, you have probably told him what you do not like in your work.
 How will this turn out?
 Suppose, for one reason or another, the boss wants to get rid of a certain employee.
 However, just firing him or her is not an option.

 So, if you are ever asked to fill in such a list, be aware of the pitfalls and do not show your weaknesses.
 Refusing to do it is not an option, so be clever about what you put in there.
 Do not give him the chance to misuse your vulnerabilities at any time.

 4. You are too young (or old) for a promotion or salary raise

 I have heard about a thousand reasons why bosses will not promote you or give a salary increase.
 Here is one of them.
-How do you react when you ask for a promotion or raise in salary, but the boss responds with the fact that you are to young to be promoted?
+How do you react when you ask for a promotion or raise in salary, but the boss responds with the fact that you are too young to be promoted?
 There seems no defense against this one as you cannot change your age and I have seen many people fall for this one.
 And I always thought that people would be promoted for competence, skills, merits and capabilities.

 Just a cheap shot